-Because you get to feast on lots of gourmet food
+You get to feast on lots of gourmet food

-Come evening, you can choose from a number of restaurants within the hotel’s neighbouring sister hotels – all offering differing (but equally scrummy) dining experineces (although for some you may need to pay a supplement depending on what package you are on).
+Come evening, you can choose from a number of toddler-friendly restaurants within the Heritage le Telfair’s neighbouring sister hotels – all offering differing (but equally scrummy) dining experiences (although for some you may need to pay a supplement depending on what package you are on).
 Gorge on traditional Mauritian dishes and French cuisine in the restored 19th century sugar plantation manor house, Le Château de Bel Ombre, feast on A la carte sushi overlooking the sea at Gin’ja or nip round to Heritage Awali to eat and have a gander at a different resort.

 I was never much of a spa-goer in my youth, but now with the unrelentingness of parenthood, I seek out those magical three letters…SPA… wherever we go.
 Obviously, given the calibre of the hotel, Heritage le Telfair’s spa is spoil-yourself-rotten exemplary, with 9 treatment rooms, 1 hammam and a sauna, all petal laden and scent-tastic with an extra spandangly ‘vitality pool’ to give you the full jet wash treatment.

 But… there is a downside to this toddler-friendly hotel in Mauritius

 Our trip to Mauritius was a special treat for my mum’s 60th birthday and also happened to coincide with our toddler turning three.
-Very #firstworldproblems I know (and we don’t normally holiday like this!), but if you’re third year commences with travelling to breakfast by ‘carriage’ (a golf buggy decorated with Disney Princess paraphernalia), followed by musical statues next to your own private infinity pool, before sandcastles and cocktails on a swing at the beach and ends with dinner with your bestie at the Kid’s Club, I’m quite sure all future birthdays can only pale in comparison, because how do you top that?
+Very #firstworldproblems I know (and we don’t normally holiday like this!), but if your third year commences with travelling to breakfast by ‘carriage’ (a golf buggy decorated with Disney Princess paraphernalia), followed by musical statues next to your own private infinity pool, before sandcastles and cocktails on a swing at the beach and ends with dinner with your bestie at the Kid’s Club, I’m quite sure all future birthdays can only pale in comparison, because how do you top that?

 For even more reasons on why this was our favourite family travel destination so far, read my featurette on Travelling With Our Kids Favourite Family Travel Destination Series here.